Your Summer Bucket List for Kalamazoo

 While winter has not gone away quietly (snow in April, anyone?), we are still making big plans for warm weather in Southwest Michigan.

-Although spring may have started slowly and quietly, we are confident that sunny, beach-filled days are ahead for our summer in Kalamazoo.
+Although spring may have started slowly and quietly, we are confident that sunny, beach-filled days await us in Kalamazoo this summer.

-We’ve put together a list of summer activities for kids to serve all families’ needs: places to play inside or out, camps and classes to learn, and local restaurants to try.
+We’ve put together a list of summer activities for kids to suit all families: places to play inside or out, camps and classes to learn, and local restaurants to try.

 And when you’re ready to venture, we have you covered with day trips and weekend getaways.